bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 ## Review "relist"

-Take a look more details about "relist" function as follows.
+Let's take a look at more detail about the "relist" function.
-Specifically watch out carefully the remote process calls with other parts and check how to process the getting data, because those parts are easy to bottleneck usually.
+Specifically, watch carefully for the remote process calls and check how to process the pull data, because these parts can easily bottleneck.

 ![PLEG_process_flow](https://github.com/bysnupy/blog/blob/master/kubernetes/PLEG.png)

-In the same order above flow chart, check the process and implementations in the "relist".
+In the above flow chart, you can see the process and implementation of "relist".
 Refer [here](https://github.com/openshift/origin/blob/release-3.11/vendor/k8s.io/kubernetes/pkg/kubelet/pleg/generic.go#L180-L284) for full source codes.

-Even though "relist" is setting as calling every 1s, however itself can take more than 1s to finish, if the container runtime responds slowly and/or when there are many container changes in one cycle.
+Even though "relist" is set as calling every 1s, it can take more than 1s to finish.
+If the container runtime responds slowly and/or when there are many container changes in one cycle.
-So next "relist" can call after previous one is complete.
+So, the next "relist" will call after the previous one is complete.
-For example, if "relist" takes time 5s to complete, then next relist time is after 6s(1s + 5s).
+For example, if "relist" takes 5s to complete, then next relist time is 6s(1s + 5s).

 ```go
 //// pkg/kubelet/kubelet.go - NewMainKubelet()